thosgood/this-weeks-finds/markdown/101-151/week112.md

 What next?
 Well, one thing is to try to use these ideas to study Hawking radiation.
-That's hard, because we don't understand *Hamiltonians* very well in quantum gravity, but Krasnov has made some progress\....
+That's hard, because we don't understand *Hamiltonians* very well in quantum gravity, but Krasnov has made some progress....

 6) Kirill Krasnov, Quantum geometry and thermal radiation from black holes, preprint available as